deepgarg157/Namaste-React/README.md

 - useState()
 - useEffect()

-- Note:- useEffect should be called after the functional components..
+- Note:- 1. useEffect should be called after the functional components..
+         2. if no dependency is there => useEffect is called every time on at components render
+         3. if dependency array is empty = [] => useEffect is called after the components is render (and useEffect is render once only).......
+         4. if dependency array is [is something] => useEffect is render every time when the something file is updated everytime.......

 # reconciliation algorithm ( React fiber )
 - virtual DOM is the representation of Actual DOM..